-Department of Environment and Natural Resources (DENR) - Predecessor of the Department of Environmental Quality.
+Department of Environment and Natural Resources (DENR) - Predecessor of the Department of Environmental Quality (DEQ).

 Department of Environment, Health, and Natural Resources (DEHNR) - Predecessor of the Department of Environment and Natural Resources.

-Differential Revenue Requirement (DRR) - The differential revenue requirement, or DRR, calculates the difference in the utility’s overall generation cost with and without a Qualifying Facility capacity.
+Differential Revenue Requirement (DRR) - A method that calculates the difference in the utility’s overall generation cost with and without a qualifying facility (QF) capacity.

-Distribution - Refers to the last stage of electric power delivery carrying electricity from the transmission system to individual customers.
+Distribution - The last stage of electric power delivery carrying electricity from the transmission system to individual customers.

-Dominion Energy North Carolina (DENC) - Investor-owned utility serving northeastern North Carolina.
+Dominion Energy North Carolina (DENC) - One of three investor-owned utilities operating in North Carolina, primarily serving northeastern parts of the state.
 An operating division of Virginia Electric and Power Company and a subsidiary of Dominion Resources.

-Dominion North Carolina Power (DNCP) - Predecessor of Dominion Energy North Carolina.
+Dominion North Carolina Power (DNCP) - Predecessor of Dominion Energy North Carolina (DENC).

-DSM/EE Rider - An annual rider to the rates of a public utility to recover costs associated with their demand-side management and energy efficiency measures.
+DSM/EE Rider - An annual rider to the rates of a public utility to recover costs associated with their demand side management (DSM) and energy efficiency (EE) measures.
 See, N.C.G.S. § 62-133.9.

-Duke Energy Carolinas (DEC) - The operating utility serving much of the western portion of North Carolina.
+Duke Energy Carolinas (DEC) - One of three investor-owned utilities operating in North Carolina, primarily serving western parts of the state.
 A subsidiary of Duke Energy Corporation.

-Duke Energy Progress (DEP) - The operating utility serving much of the eastern portion of North Carolina and the Asheville area.
+Duke Energy Progress (DEP) - One of three investor-owned utilities operating in North Carolina, primarily serving central and southeastern parts of the state.
 A subsidiary of Duke Energy Corporation.

 Duke Power - Predecessor of Duke Energy Carolinas.